lpradovera/sipp_blog_post/load_testing.md

 To run a scenario against Asterisk without using authentication, which is not at all easy to do with SIPp and not in scope for this post, you will want your ```sip.conf``` to contain ```allowguest=yes```, using this only for testing as it allows your Asterisk server to accept calls from non-authenticated parties, and ```allow=alaw``` to allow the codec we are using in the scenario.
 You will also need your default context sending calls to Adhearsion in ```extensions.conf```.

 After setting up and running the Adhearsion application ```cd scenarios``` then ```sudo sipp -i 192.168.10.1 -p 8832 -sf ahn_app_scenario.xml -l 1 -m 1 -r 1 -s 111 192.168.10.11```.
-If everything works. you can then start raising limits and seeing how high you can go before your box starts having issues.
+If everything works. you can then start raising limits and seeing how high you can go before your box starts having issues, such as call durations that are below or above the expected time.

 ## Interpreting SIPp results

 SIPp is a very strict testing tool, and as such it only accepts call flows that are exactly as specified.
-For example, if you have a pause in your scenario, nothing should be received from the far side during that.
-The above scenario thus often results in false failed calls because the BYE comes in before the paus is done, unless you sleep for 1 second after logging output.
+For example, if you have a pause in your scenario, SIPp interprets that as "no SIP interaction should happen during this time at all" and will report a failed call if any SIP packet is received during the pause.

-In this case we decided to act on the application since we had access, but you might want to tweak the scenario instead.

 The same principle goes for *any* SIP packet or interaction.
 SIPp is not a "call simulator" like a developer would think at a glance, and a scenario is not the same thing as simply picking up a softphone and dialing an extension, pressing DTMF as you go.
+Every single SIP dialogue will have to be accounted for, RTP set up has to happen in your scenario packets, and in general the SIP call flow must strictly adhere to the scenario.

 Your first step in developing your own scenario is thus testing it over and over to make sure you do not have any fake failures.
 That said, if your *only* goal is load testing and you have access to the server side, you can some times just run the load tests anyway and spot issues from the logs.
-That is not, however, a recommended approach as your statistics will report many false positive failures.
+That is not, however, a recommended approach as your statistics will report many failed calls that are not "real" failures and thus lose some of their usefulness.

 ## SIPp statistics